project-cece/django-rest-urltoken-auth/README.md

 ## Django REST URL Token Authentication

 Simple extension for Django REST Framework to allow for simple url token authentication.
-Adds an authentication option by passing a token key as an url parameter: `?token=sometoken` and allows for adding and disabling tokens through the admin.
+Adds an authentication option for passing a token key as an url parameter: `?token=sometoken` and allows for managing tokens through the admin (similar to Tastypie).

-This could be useful for example when needing to share some data through an API with an external group project where you don't want to make a user account for the group on your application.
+This could be useful for example when needing to share some data through a simple API with an external group where you don't want to make a user account for the group on your application.

-By default, the token only gives permission to READ ONLY requests, but this can be adjusted to allow url token authentication for all requests.
+By default, the token only gives READ ONLY permission to requests, but this can be adjusted to allow url token authentication for all requests.

 ### Installation